 There were more happy tears, smiles the size of Texas and a joy in my heart I had never felt before.
 I jumped up and down on the bed (nearly being taken out by the ceiling fan I might add) and ran around the room hugging and kissing him again and again.

 I had never felt so loved in all my life and having waited for over twenty years to hear those magical four words “will you marry me”.
 Of course, I wanted to capture it on film as well.
 So, I had him ask me again.
-This time capturing it on camera so I could cherish it forever and share it with friends, family and the world.
+This time capturing it on camera so I could cherish it forever and share it with friends, family and the world for inspiration of what really is possible if you never loose faith.

 The becoming engaged party